jmlavoier/clear-branches/README.md

-# Clear Branches
+# Clear Branches (Alpha)
+> *(This library is not finished yet, it could be not working well in some environments)*

-Productivy and easy way to clear your local branches *(This library is not finished yet, it isn't working well)*
+Productivy and easy way to clear your local branches

 ## WIP
 - [x] Setup to run using `clear-branches` or `npx clear-branches`